gmeligio/terraform-provider-netparse/docs/index.md

 ---
-page_title: "Provider: URL"
+page_title: "Provider: netparse"
 description: |-
-    The URL provider is used to interact with URLs and domains.
+    The netparse provider is used to interact with URLs and domains.
 ---

-# URL Provider
+# netparse Provider

-The URL provider is used to interact with URLs and domains.
+The netparse provider is used to interact with URLs and domains.